-Traditionally, organizations have used employee surveys to maintain the status quo, foster commitment, and preserve organizational stability.
-That strategy will no longer work in a business environment that has become increasingly volatile and unpredictable.
-In the post-pandemic world, employee listening programs need to help organizations learn, adapt, and evolve.
-If your organization is still focusing on using measurement to manage your workforce, if you are not listening to your employees and engaging them in an ongoing dialogue about their observations and experiences at work, you are going to be blindsided when the next crisis that hits.
+Traditionally, organizations have used employee engagement surveys to maintain the status quo, foster commitment, and preserve organizational stability.
+That strategy will no longer work, however.
+Employee listening programs need to help organizations learn, adapt, and evolve.
+If your organization is still focusing on using measurement to manage your workforce, if you are not listening to your employees and engaging them in an ongoing dialogue about their observations and experiences at work, you are going to be blindsided when the next crisis hits.

 Organizations often assume the best way to listen to their workforce is to conduct a pulse survey, but that’s not always the case.
 Surveys are effective for measuring attitudes about topics that are well known and empirically established.
-But for new, emergent, or ambiguous events like this pandemic, exploratory research techniques using qualitative methods often generate better insights.
+But for new, emerging, or ambiguous events, exploratory research techniques using qualitative methods often generate better insights.

-Considering the complexity of current events, we think the best way to listen to your employees is to take a multi-method approach.
-During one-on-one conversations and team meetings, managers should ask employees about their pandemic-related concerns.
+We think the best way to listen to your employees is to take a multi-method approach.
+During one-on-one conversations and team meetings, managers should ask employees about their concerns.
 Online focus groups and digital discussions can be used to have broader conversations across regions and business units.
 Unmet needs assessments and conjoint methodologies can be used to help employees identify and prioritize their critical concerns.
 And targeted pulse surveys can be used to evaluate the effectiveness of your organization's response to emerging issues.

 Considering the complexity of current events, we think the best way to listen to your employees is to take a multi-method approach.